 I am raising funds for a charity.
 Can you help?

 Yes, absolutely so.
 Collecting foreign coins and leftover travel money is a great way to raise funds for your charity.
 When your charity has received donations in foreign currencies, we can help you.

 Because you are exchanging the coins and notes for a good cause, we will add 5% to the exchange value.
 We will exchange every coin and banknote: Either for its exchange value, bullion/metal value or collector’s value, whichever is higher.
 That way every coin and every banknote donated to your charity makes a difference.

 It is possible to submit your charity’s coins and banknotes unsorted and uncounted.
 We can take care of the sorting and counting, free of charge.
 We will provide you with a detailed overview of amounts counted and value paid out per currency.

-For charities, we are able to refund postage or arrange for a prepaid courier service to pick up the currency.
+For charities, we may be able to refund postage or arrange for a prepaid courier service to pick up the currency.
 Please contact us before sending the currency so we can advise you on the best method of posting the collected currency.

 Our turnaround time for charities is fast.
 Most of the time we can pay out within 5 working days.
 For large lots of unsorted currency we may need a few extra days, in which case we’ll let you know.

 To qualify for the extra 5% and refunded postage, please enclose a cover letter when you send the charity currency for exchange.
 Please include your charity name and registered charity number in the letter.